-Apply by March 29th for available trips in Summer 2018 and J-term 2019.
+Apply by March 26 for J-Term 2021 trips.
 Priority will be given to early applicants.
 All dates are flexible and subject to change.

 As tens of thousands seek a new future in Europe, will you give some time to bring hope and healing to transient, vulnerable refugees?
-Work alongside a range of ministries including refugee care, sports ministry, clothing programs, feeding initiatives, mentoring projects and an international coffee house.
+Work on the island of Lesvos in a refgee camp serving in a variety of capacities including refugee care, feeding programs, and a women's center.
 Students with a range of giftedness and experience are needed on this team.

 Activities include: welcoming arriving international students, participating in island tour activities with internationals, befriending students and being a Christian witness, and cleaning and maintenance of the International Baptist Centre.
 Participants will also have opportunities to increase their cross-cultural ministry experience, participate in a cultural awareness seminar, visit a Mormon Temple and other religious sites, eat food from different countries, and interview international students.

 Make an impact in young people's lives this January by serving in Mérida, Yucatán, Mexico!
 Students will serve alongside elementary school teachers at a local Christian school and mentor youth at a high school.
 Students will also participate in relational evangelism and minister in rural Mayan villages to children and youth.
+A weekend medical clinic will take place, so nursing & HHP majors are encouraged to apply!
 With 85% of Yucatan professing to be Catholic, come spread the truth of Jesus and encourage local believers in one of the most beautiful and culturally rich cities of Mexico.

 Students will assist local workers in building new relationships and deepening existing relationships with a difficult-to-engage population, particularly among the younger generations.
 This trip will focus more on 'living life' with people than doing specific ministry activities; however, the trip will likely include vast amounts of prayer and teaching English.
 Learning about Muslim culture and sharing about our culture will be a huge platform for building relationships.
 If the team has people with some sort of sports background, that might also be used as a platform for ministry.